Both conditions develop early in life and have similar symptoms. They can lead to difficulties that include:

 - personal family information that may cause your child anxiety, such as a divorce or a new sibling

-Most children with ADHD will find relief with medication or behavioral therapy and counseling.
+Most children with ADHD can manage symptoms with medication or behavioral therapy and counseling.
 A combination of these treatments can also be successful.
 Medication can be used to treat your child’s ADHD symptoms if they interfere too much with everyday activities.

 Remember that each child is different.
-Don’t gauge your child’s development by other children.
 Work with your doctor to make sure your child is meeting their growth milestones.
-If they aren’t, speak to your doctor about all possibilities, including AS and ADHD.
+If they aren’t, speak to your doctor about possible causes, including AS and ADHD.